NatashaKSS/claudia-telegram-bot-barebones/README.md

 # Barebones Claudia Bot (lambda function) Boilerplate

-A starter serverless function - Built with the Claudia Bot Builder Platform; Deployed to AWS Lambda
+A starter serverless function - Built with the Claudia Bot Builder Platform; Deployed to AWS Lambda; Transpiled using Babel.

 ### Usage